This page continues providing information about removing water from compressed air systems. Page one on this topic is here.

 Outside the tubes, cold water is flowing throughout the shell, either in the same direction as the air flow in the inside pipe, or in the opposite direction depending on the brand and specifications.

 As the warm, wet air from the compressor passes through the tubes, heat is radiated out of the compressed air, through the tube, and is removed by the cold water.
 Water condenses out of the compressed air stream as a result.

-One of the benefits of this type of compressed air cooling system is that it is low technology.
+One of the benefits of this type of water jacket cooling system is that it is low technology.
 Installation is non-complex, and it - overtly at least - does not consume energy to function.

 As a consequence, and for good environmental reasons, the shell & tube type of cooler now normally recirculates the same water in an endless loop.

 Thisrequires a pump, which uses energy, more complex control circuitry, and - depending on the temperature of the water as it exits the cooler, perhaps a cooling tower of some sort, all of which adds significantly to the equipment capital cost, and may - too - involve the consumption of higher levels and costs of energy to run.

 A shell & tube type compressed air cooler starts out as being uncomplex and low-tech, but could grow quickly into a much more complex and expensive solution.